insidewhy/ohjames.github.io/_posts/2019-03-03-taming-unity.md

 Three weeks later, I'm pretty happy we switched to Unity for this project.
 There are several parts of Unity that I don't use but thankfully Unity itself can be modified with code and you can substitute most components out with your own code.

 ## Animation
-Unity provides a pretty nice visual method of building animations but it involves much mouse clicking and waving around of the mouse.
-While it provides a lot of power to non-coders, it is also fiddly and time-consuming to use.
+Unity provides a pretty nice visual method of building animations but it involves a lot of mouse action and hundreds of mouse clicks to achieve simple tasks.
+As a programmer you are used to automating all repetitive tasks, it's easy to look down on such time-consuming actions even if they provide a lot of power to non-coders.

 I built a custom animator driven by `ScriptableObject`s that describe each character's animations and then I use an editor script to generate those `ScriptableObject` instances from a `yaml` file.
 The animator code uses a co-routine which yields the next animation for each `Update()` allowing a declarative style of describing animations that provides the same benefits of Unity's animator work-flow only via code.